airbusgeo/playground-docs/docs/playground/apis.md

 When available, Playground APIs are specialized implementations of the generic Airbus DS Geo APIs.
 This allows partners to migrate from Playground to other Airbus DS systems with minimal efforts.

-OneAtlas Playground uses and provides the following APIs.
+Intelligence Playground uses and provides the following APIs.

 <!-- ### Geo Process API